noobDev-SK/noobdev-sk.github.io/docs/README.md

-# view the website @ www.noobdev-sk.github.io
+# view the website at https://noobdev-sk.github.io